Waterfall Way NSW Itinerary

 After spending two days enjoying Armidale and its surroundings, we began making our way to the coast along the Waterfall Way.

 We followed the most common route and while some people do this in one day we took a little longer, allowing us time to walk in a few of the parks.
-Ideally, we would have had an extra day and spent more time at Catherdral Rocks National Park.
+Ideally, we would have had an extra day and spent more time at Cathedral Rocks National Park.

 Stop 1 – Metz Gorge